Firgrep/zepto_db/README.md

   - create table
   - specify columns
   - int32 and string support
-- basis create, read (select) and delete of rows
+- basic create, read (select) and delete of rows
 - parser for instructions
 - CLI
 - select (with joins)